Personal Protective Equipment (PPE) for Safe Asbestos Removal

 Footwear

-Footwear with laces can make decontamination a difficult, and often an impossible, process.
-Suitable wellington boots should be worn.
+Footwear with laces can make decontamination a difficult, and often an impossible process.
+Suitable wellington boots should be worn as asbestos protection.

 Respirators

-Without a doubt, the more important piece of personal protective equipment worn when handling asbestos is the respirator or dust mask.
-As the respirator is the barrier between dangerous asbestos fibres and the lungs thought should be given to selecting the correct piece of equipment.
+Without a doubt, the most important piece of personal protective equipment worn when handling asbestos are respirators for asbestos.
+As the respirator is the barrier between dangerous asbestos fibres and the lungs, thought should be given to selecting the correct piece of equipment.

 Respirators must: